Published: Tammy 5 January 1980 to 22 March 1980

 Then Stella expresses concern about the bullying Wendy is experiencing at school and how it is bound to get worse once the bullies hear about her losing the Goldengirl job.
 Wendy, emboldened by her new assertiveness, says she has the confidence to deal with them now.

 Sure enough, Angela and Honey get a real surprise when Wendy returns to school.
 When they try to bully Wendy over Stella’s dismissal, she comes right back at their teasing.
 She also threatens to go to self-defence classes if there is any more of their bullying (a bluff).
-To reinforce her point, Wendy pulls an arm lock on Angela that Stella had taught her, who in turn had learned it from Angela’s idol Vanderley.
-Wendy tells the girls she is going to try out for the school choir (she hopes that will help her become respected in her own right) and she jolly well hopes she will have more fun next term than she has had so far.
+To reinforce her point, Wendy pulls an arm lock on Angela that Stella had taught her.
 Angela and Honey are humiliated, especially when the other girls begin to laugh at Angela’s humbling.
+Wendy can only hope things will now be better.

 This is a Tammy story I have come to appreciate more upon revisiting it.
 It’s not that I disliked the story initially; it’s just that I was more taken with other stories in Tammy at the time.